microsoft/BotBuilder-Samples/README.md

 ## Overview

-This branch contains samples for the released version of the **Microsoft Bot Framework V4 SDK** for [.NET](https://github.com/Microsoft/botbuilder-dotnet) and [JS](https://github.com//microsoft/botbuilder-js).
+This branch contains samples for the released version of the **Microsoft Bot Framework V4 SDK** for [.NET](https://github.com/Microsoft/botbuilder-dotnet), [JS](https://github.com//microsoft/botbuilder-js) and [Python](https://github.com//microsoft/botbuilder-python).
 If you need samples for the Bot Framework _V3_ SDK, go [here](https://github.com/Microsoft/BotBuilder-Samples/tree/v3-sdk-samples).
-If you need Bot Framework V4 Python samples, go [here](https://github.com/Microsoft/botbuilder-python/tree/master/samples)

 ## Samples list
 Samples are designed to illustrate scenarios you'll need to implement to build great bots!
 To use the samples, clone this GitHub repository using Git.